auslan-find-sign/pigeon-optics/docs/api/datasets.md

 ## GET /datasets/

-returns a Map/Hash/Object keyed with string usernames, and each value is an array of dataset names that user has
+returns a Map/Hash/Object keyed with string usernames, and each value is an array of dataset names that user has created.

 ## GET /datasets/username: